 The Magic of Thinking Big, by David J. Schwartz, It will help your career if you understand where you want to go, having a vision and then the actions to get you there.
 Finding a job is stressful, takes time, so a clarity of why you’re doing this drives you to get results.

 I look forward to your comments on how these books have helped your career.
 These books will not only help your process of interviewing, but how to be a better executive, wife, husband, dad, and leader by influencing positively on the lives of people you touch.

-Jorge Davalos is Managing Partner in Alder Koten and leads the firm’s financial officers practices.
+Jorge Davalos serves as a Managing Partner in Alder Koten in Houston.

-His professional experience also includes leadership positions in Amrop, Deloitte, Vision Consulting, and Business Design Associates (BDA) in US, UK, Spain, and Mexico.
+His professional experience also includes various leadership positions in strategy and business consulting with Amrop, Deloitte, Vision Consulting / Business Design Associates.

-Jorge completed the Global Executive MBA program at IESE Business School (University of Navarra) and has a bachelor’s degree in Economics from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
-He is a US, British and Mexican citizen and fluent in English and Spanish.
+He holds a bachelor’s degree in economics from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
+He holds a Global Masters in Business Administration from IESE Business School.
+Jorge is a British and Mexican Citizen.
+He is fluent in English and Spanish

 About Alder Koten